Homemade Almond Milk

 Instructions

-6. Store in the refrigerator for up to 4 days.
+• Store in the refrigerator for up to 4 days.
+Shake well before each use.

 Notes

-I leave my almond milk unsweetened so I don’t’ use the dates.
+I leave my almond milk unsweetened so I don’t dates or maple syrup.
 It depends on what you’ll be using the milk for.
 If you’re using it for drinking, a hint of sweetness is nice but if you’re using it in recipes, I don’t think it’s necessary.

-UPDATE NOTE: This recipe was originally published on January 27, 2013.
-It was updated in August 2019 with new photos and text.
+This recipe was originally published on January 27, 2013.